 I recommend using the Yoast SEO WordPress plugin on all your blog articles.
 Fill in the Meta Description and SEO Title.
 Add a “Focus Keyword” to see how your post measures up for that keyword.

 Make sure you have a plugin that lets readers share your article with their audiences.
 Of course, don’t forget to share your blog post on all your social networks.
 I find premium social sharing plugins are excellent as they provide a high quality user experience and offer stats on your sharing.
 Some to try: Monarch by Elegant Themes, Social Warfare and SumoMe.

 If keeping track of everything you need to know about blogging is causing you to freeze — you’re not alone.
 This one-page blogging cheat sheet will help you remember what you need to do before you hit “publish” on your blogs.

 Hope this helps!

 Get blogging help!
-Sign up for my weekly blogging tutorials to get the tech bits sorted out as you build your big amazing blog!
+Sign up for my weekly emails to get your website strategy & blog working for you!